Skip to content

 Antique French Picture Frames

-French style picture frames
+French style picture frames influenced Italy

 The spirit of the France revolution reached Italy consolidating the relations between the two countries.
 Probably due to that historical event, Italian artistic culture started looking after the new republic.
 From the early 1800s, there have been in Italy a significant production of French style picture frames.
-In fact, North Italian Empire frames aren’t that different from French models.
+North Italian Empire frames aren’t that different from French models.

 After the first Napoleon time of governance, when the Empire style slowly faded away, other artistic elements were picked from the past.
 Craftsmen realized, especially in North Italy, a new eclectic form of art.
 In other words, master carvers built their models looking after Baroque, Rococo, and Neoclassical French art.

-Custom French frames
+Custom antique French frames

-More often, we use the traditional technique of realizing custom frames.
+To solve the issue, the mandatory solution is to use the traditional technique of realizing custom frames.
 They’re for sure more expensive but in the end, the work comes out better done.

 French style picture frames for 1900s paintings